Editor’s Note: This post was originally published in November 26, 2014 and was updated for accuracy and comprehensiveness on November 9, 2017.

-This example is from Jimyz Automotive.
-This customer experience went viral on Reddit immediately after it was posted, with Reddit users commenting that they knew the business and loved Jim, too!
+Take a look at this example from Jimyz Automotive.
+This customer experience went viral on Reddit immediately after it was posted, with many Reddit users commenting that they actually knew the business and loved Jim, too!

-This example was also included in Help Scout’s “10 Stories of Unforgettable Customer Service” guide.
-Each of these 10 stories can give you further examples of how you can wow your customers and make your brand their number one choice!
+This example is so incredible that is was even included in Help Scout’s “10 Stories of Unforgettable Customer Service” guide.
+Feel free to look through the other 9 examples if you need more inspiration for how you can wow your customers and make your brand their number one choice!

 5. Throw a Thank You Event

-This is the most difficult-to-implement suggestion on this list, mostly because it is difficult to get your customers in one place.
-This is especially difficult for online retailers as your customers are all over the world.
+This is the most difficult-to-implement suggestion on this list, mostly because it can be very hard to get your customers in one place at the same time.
+This is especially difficult for online retailers because your customers are all over the world.
 But don’t worry, we’re not asking you to host an expensive event and fly everyone in!
-You can thank your customers on a much smaller scale without diminishing its impact.
+You can thank your customers on a much smaller scale without diminishing your gratitude’s impact.

 Two great ways to do this is by inviting customers to attend a webinar or a podcast.
-You can even invite a celebrity or influencer to address all of your customers at once.
-An example would be if you sold Rubiks cubes, you could invite the world record holder to give tips and tricks to your customers.
-This is a great way to minimize expenses while still delivering an above-and-beyond experience.
+You can sweeten the pot by inviting a celebrity or influencer to address your customers all at once.
+For a Rubiks cube retailer, that might mean inviting the world record holder to give tips and tricks to customers.
+No matter who it is, this is a great way to minimize expenses while still delivering an above-and-beyond experience.
 You may only have to pay for one person to get to your store, but the happiness this type of event brings your customers is priceless!

 A Personal Thank You Story

-Now that you have seen some ways of thanking customers, I will share an example of a business showing methanks!
+Now that you have seen some of the many ways you can start thanking your customers, I want to share an example of a business showing me thanks!

 My example comes from a bank, of all places.
-I went into the bank to convert some money for my upcoming trip to the Dominican Republic.
+I had gone into the bank to convert some money for my upcoming trip to the Dominican Republic.
 The teller was bubbly and asked me why I needed the currency converted.
-I told her that my girlfriend and I had been dating for 5 years years and were going on a trip to celebrate.
+I told her that my girlfriend and I had been dating for 5 years and that we were going on a trip to celebrate.
 She was almost as happy as I was to be going on vacation!

 Recreation of the original post card